DocumentationAPI Reference

 }

-Upon successfully receiving a notification you should respond with HTTP status 200.
-If you reply with a status outside that range, we will resend the notification at a later time.
+Upon successfully receiving a notification, you should respond with HTTP status 200.
+If you reply with a status outside that range, we will resend the notification later.
 See the Notifications Guide for more details.

 Option 2 - Delayed Capture